cstefanache/cstefanache.github.io/_posts/2016-06-10-angular2-custom-decorators.md

 <iframe src="http://embed.plnkr.co/gR61tCQl0EA40i0Ze6uY/" style="width: 100%; height: 300px"></iframe>

 The advantage of this solution is that you can use javascript functions and variables as CSS attribute values so you can customize your component from javascript logic.
-There was the possibility to use typescript string literals {{color}} to achieve the same javascript values customizations but I would loose the style nesting generation.
+There was the possibility to use typescript string literals {{color}} to achieve the same javascript values customizations but I would lose the style nesting generation.
 The example above will generate:

 ```